LMS-Alfa/LMS-Alfa-V1/memory-bank/activeContext.md

 - **Reusable Modal Components**: Creating generic, reusable modal components for forms and detail views
 - **Theme System**: Comprehensive theming with light/dark support and color customization

+### TypeScript and Code Quality
+- **Consistent Theme Access**: Ensuring all components use the correct theme properties, updating occurrences of `error` to `danger[500]`
+- **Unused Variable Handling**: Using underscore prefix for parameters that need to be kept in signatures but aren't used
+- **Component Props Typing**: Creating proper interfaces for all styled components' props
+- **Import Conflict Resolution**: Using import aliases or removing duplicate declarations to solve naming conflicts
+- **Linter-driven Development**: Using TypeScript and ESLint errors to guide code improvements

 ## Important Patterns and Preferences

 ### Teacher Panel Patterns